keboola/developers-docs/cli/structure/index.md

 ## Transformations

-In addition to other configurations, the transformations directories contain `blocks` directory and in it a list of codes.
+In addition to other configurations, the transformations directories contain a `blocks` directory and in it a list of codes.
 Codes are stored in native files according to the type of transformation.
-I.e. Snowflake transformations store the codes in `.sql` files.
+I.e., Snowflake transformations store the codes in `.sql` files.

 Example of a Snowflake Transformation configuration: